Janusec/source.janusec.github.io/content/documentation/quick-start.md

 Login with default username `admin` and password `J@nusec123` .

-## Certificate (required for `HTTPS`)
+## Certificate (optional)
 ----
 If you only use HTTP, skip this step.
 Open http://`your_ip_address`/janusec-admin/ and add a new certificate.
-If you don't have a certificate, you can get a free certificate from `Let's Encrypt` or let Janusec produce a self-signed certificate( only for test).
+If you don't have a certificate, you can get a free certificate from `Let's Encrypt`, or let Janusec produce a self-signed certificate( only for test), or skip certificate configuration and select `ACME Automatic Certificate` under `Application Management`.

 ## Application (required)
 ----